/

 1. Navigate to the Properties section of Amplitude Data and open the Channels tab.

 2. Click + Add Channel Classifier.
-A pre-built, default channel definition screen will open.
+A pre-built, default channel definition screen opens.
 Optionally, click the default channel title (Channel) to edit the name.
 You can also add a description below it, if you like.

-3. To begin creating the definition of the channel, start from the default template or click Clear Table to clear the table's contents and start from scratch.
+3. To begin creating the definition of the channel, start from the default template or click Clear Table to clear the table's contents.

 image2.gif